-Attendance in 2020/21 was just below the national average: school attendance 95.9%, national average 96%.
-With disadvantaged pupils' attendance being 95% compared to non-disadvantaged pupils at 96.5%.
+Attendance in 2021/22 was just below the national average: school attendance 93%, national average 96%.
+With disadvantaged pupils' attendance being 91.7% compared to non-disadvantaged pupils at 96%.

 Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.
+We also re-vamped our curriculum to include mental health as a key driver: Wellness, Work and World.